tgroshon/tommygroshong.com/content/posts/leading-effective-teams.md

 comedic tastes.

 Within these two channels, all project and team coordination occurs.
-Need to ask a specific team member a question about a ticket or some React Component?
+Need to ask a specific team member a question about a ticket or some code block?
 Mention them in private chat and start a threaded conversation.
 In this way, other team members have the opportunity to jump in or to simply be edified by just reading the discussion.
 Do you start that question in public or private